Chemohormonal Therapy vs. Hormonal Therapy for Hormone-sensitive mPrCa

 Chemohormonal Therapy versus Androgen Ablation Randomized Trial for Extensive Disease in Prostate Cancer

-Christopher Sweeney, MD presents results of the CHAARTED trial, which looked at the effects of adding docetaxel chemotherapy at the time of commencement of androgen deprivation therapy (ADT) in men with mCRPC.
+Christopher Sweeney, MD presents the results of the CHAARTED trial, which looked at the effects of adding docetaxel chemotherapy at the time of commencement of androgen deprivation therapy (ADT) in men with mCRPC.

 Christopher Sweeney, MD